Flybell/starter-academic/content/notes-gutmind/metazoa/Ch1.md

 ### What it was about

-#### PGS's positions on the mind
+#### PGS's positions on life and mind

-- monism
-- biological materialism
+- monism of the mind: biological materialism
-- the arbitrariness of ontological positions of the mind comes from the explanatory gap: it is not satisfactory to explain "what it is like-ness" with matter
+- the arbitrariness of ontological positions of the mind (see panpsychism or materialism) comes from the explanatory gap: it is not satisfactory to explain "what it is like-ness" with matter

 #### The question/problem